kotavonvos/civicedu/README.EN.md

 ## Important Notes

-- CivicEdu is a platform dedicated to promoting civic education.
+- Activate Africa is a platform dedicated to promoting civic education.
 Analyses, reviews, or discussions published are research, reflection, and debate activities.
 They do not constitute recommendations or production of pedagogical content intended for teaching.
 Respecting academic freedom and pedagogical autonomy, the responsibility to design, select, and disseminate suitable educational content fitting the mission lies entirely with trainers, similar to practices in universities.

-- CivicEdu does not guarantee any financial return linked to holding its token.
+- Activate Africa does not guarantee any financial return linked to holding its token.
 Transactions involving other cryptocurrencies, such as Bitcoin or Ethereum, are not its responsibility.